Many families have pets and this can help teach children kindness and develop their social skills.

-Make sure your dog is treated for fleas and worms as required – discuss this with your vet. *Click Here* to find a local vet.
+Make sure your pet is treated for fleas and worms as required – discuss this with your vet. *Click Here* to find a local vet.

-Charities like PDSA, RSPCA, Dog’s Trust often have information on their website and can offer training and support.
+Charities like PDSA, RSPCA, Dog’s Trust often have information on their websites and can offer training and support.

 If you are worried about your pet's behaviour, speak to your vet.